adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/2_authentication.md

 }
 ```

 There are three new pieces to this code.
 The first piece is to check to see if there is an existing token in the KeyStore.
 If there is, we check the expiry time and then set up the Azure Mobile Apps client with the username and token from the KeyStore.
 If there isn't, we do the normal authentication process.
 If the authentication process is successful, we reach the second piece, which is to store the token within the KeyStore.
 If there is an existing entry, it will be overwritten.
 Finally, there is a method called `IsTokenExpired()` whose only job is to check to see if a token is expired or not.
+This same code can be used in the `Services/iOSLoginProvider.cs`.
+The only difference is in the `AccountStore.Create()` call (as discussed earlier).

 I'm using an application specific service ID (or descriptor) for this purpose.
 You could also use an identity provider-based service ID which is especially useful if your mobile client supports multiple identity providers.